 Where a period remaining to maturity is to be entered in months, it should be calculated on a calendar month basis, starting at the reporting date.
-Items that do not have a specific maturity should be entered in the over 5 years maturity bucket, such as capital items including retained earnings, fixed assets, etc. However, notes & coins and items in transit such as accounts receivable and suspense accounts should be entered in the less than 1 month bucket cc.
-Interest Rate Sensitivity Of Liabilities And Assets
+Items that do not have a specific maturity should be entered in the over 5 years maturity bucket, such as capital items including retained earnings, fixed assets, etc. However, notes & coins and items in transit such as accounts receivable and suspense accounts should be entered in the less than 1 month bucket.